- Some research suggests that mental illness can run in families.

 - Mental illness may be passed on for different reasons, not just genes.

-- There are things you can do to look after your mental health if you are worried about mental illness in your family.
+- There are things you can do to look after your mental health if you are worried about mental illness running in your family.

 Most people with a mental illness do not have relatives with the same illness.
 But research does suggest that mental illness can run in families.

 The table below shows the chances of schizophrenia or bipolar disorder being passed down through family members.
 These numbers are based on recent studies.
 But different studies can show different numbers.

-|Lifetime chance (the chance of someone in the general population developing the condition during their lifetime)||1 in 100||Bipolar|
+|Lifetime chance.
+This is the chance of someone in the general population developing the condition during their lifetime.||1 in 100||1 in 100|

-|If one of your biological parents has the condition||13 in 100||2-30 in 100|
+|If one of your biological parents has the condition||6 in 100||10 in 100|

-|If both of your biological parents have the condition||45 in 100||15 in 100|
+|If both of your biological parents have the condition||45 in 100||40 in 100|

 |If your brother or sister has the condition||9 in 100||

-50 in 100
+13 in 100

 |If your identical twin has the condition||40-50 in 100||40 - 70 in 100|

-|If your non-identical twin has the condition||10-15 in 100||20 in 100|
+|If your non-identical twin has the condition||17 in 100||20 in 100|

-|If a second degree relative has the condition (for example, your aunt, uncle or grandparent)||3 in 100||5 in 100|
+|If a second degree relative has the condition.
+For example, your aunt, uncle or grandparent.||3 in 100||5 in 100|

 What causes mental illness to run in families?

 It does seem that mental illness can be hereditary.
 But we do not fully understand how this works.
-Mental illness may be passed on to family members for different reasons, not just genes.
+Mental illness may be passed on in family members for different reasons, not just genes.

 Environmental factors, like loneliness or a stressful life event, can cause mental illness.
 If you have a family history of mental illness you have a higher chance of developing mental illness in these situations.

 Considerations when starting a family

 If you have a mental illness, and you’re thinking of starting a family, you could talk to a professional genetics’ counsellor.

-Mental illness may run in families, but it doesn’t mean that you or someone in your family will become unwell.
+Mental illness may run in families, but it doesn’t mean that you or someone in your family will definitely become unwell.